noahlu2010/noahlu2010.github.io/_pages/ambassador.md

   <div class="column" style="width: 60%;">
     <p>Recently I have been able to help with New Student Orientation by giving tours to the new parents.
 I had a lot of fun talking to the parents and communicating all the benefits of HKIS while showing them around the school campus.</p>

     <p>As a representative of the school, I also got to meet with our guest speaker from the US State Department.
 He was giving a presentation but he had questions about HKIS so I had the chance to speak with him along with my fellow Student Ambassadors.
-I was also on a student panel for the Parent Coffee where I answered questions about mental health on behalf the HKIS student body.
+I was also on a student panel for the Parent Coffee where I answered questions about mental health on behalf of the HKIS student body.
 As a Student Ambassador, I am also part of the Community Service Group and Charity Group and we plan to sell Christmas items at the annual Tree Lighting Festival this year to raise money for charity.</p>
   </div>
   <div class="column" style="width: 40%;">
     <figure style="width: 100%" class="align-right">